d3ledger/chain-adapter/README.md

     System.exit(1);
 }
 ```
-It's important to emphasize the order of calls.
-Calling `listen()` before defining subscribers leads to missing blocks.
+It's important to emphasize the order of the calls.
+Calling `listen()` before defining subscribers will lead to missing blocks.